 Structural optimization means the process that includes both topology and parametric optimizations.
-We can construct a structural optimization algorithm by combining the topology optimization algorithm with shape constraints listed in Section 5.5 and the parameter optimization algorithm proposed in Section 5.6.
+One can construct a structural optimization algorithm by combining the topology optimization algorithm with shape constraints listed in Section 5.5 and the parameter optimization algorithm proposed in Section 5.6.
 The result is shown in Algorithm 5.

 As in the case of optimization with constraints (see Section 5.5), an FRep defining function used in this algorithm consists of two parts.
-We can similarly write is as $f = f(x, y, f_o)$ or $f = f(x, y, z, f_o)$.
-It includes a free-form function f_o those coefficients
+One can similarly write it as $f = f(x, y, f_o)$ or $f = f(x, y, z, f_o)$ .
+It includes a free-form function $f_o$ those coeffi-

 Algorithm 5: The structural optimization algorithm Step 1.
-Define the number of grid elements in the domain D ; Step 2.
+Define the number of grid elements in the domain $D$ ; Step 2.
 Initialize the FRep defining function; Step 3.
 Define boundary conditions for FEM analysis; Step 4.
 Initialize parameters of the optimization loop; Step 5.
 Perform FEM analysis of the domain; Step 6.
 If the algorithm converges, then quit, else go to Step 7; Step 7.
 Update coefficients of the free-form function; Step 8.
 Find the descent direction of parameters for the optimization problem; Step 9.
 Update parameters according to the descent direction; Step 10.
 Apply constraints defined for parameters and go to Step 5.

-evolve during the topology optimization routine applied at Step 7.
+cients evolve during the topology optimization routine applied at Step 7.
 However, the rest part of the defining function has changing parameters.

 Figure 5-15 shows results of structural optimization for tree cases of initial design.
 These results are solutions of the problem shown in Figure 5-2(a) left.
-However, we added the ring into this design and considered its location as a parameter.
+However, the ring was added into this design and considered its location as a parameter.
 Values of the objective function for these cases differ in the second significant digit as in the case of parameter optimization.
-Therefore, we again face with the problem of local minima and we need to run the optimization algorithm several times to obtain a better result.
+Therefore, the algorithm again faces with the problem of local minima and one need to run the optimization algorithm several times to obtain a better result.